wiris/html-integrations/demos/angular/froala/README.md

       // List of tags that are not removed when they have no content inside
       // so that formulas renderize propertly
       htmlAllowedEmptyTags: ['mprescripts', 'none'],
-      // In case you are using a different Froala editor language than default,
-      // language: 'es',
-      // You can choose the language for the MathType editor, too:
+      // You can choose the language for the MathType editor:
       // @see: https://docs.wiris.com/en/mathtype/mathtype_web/sdk-api/parameters#regional_properties
       // mathTypeParameters: {
       //   editorParameters: { language: 'es' },